Tony Martin (rugby league)

 Tony Martin (born 7 October 1978) is an Australian former professional rugby league footballer who last played for Hull in the Super League.
 He previously played for Crusaders Rugby League and Wakefield Trinity Wildcats in the Super League.
 Martin moved back to England from New Zealand Warriors on 31 July 2007 after two spells with the London Broncos either side of a move to Australia with Melbourne Storm.
+He still loves Ben Warren..

 Early life

 Martin played his junior rugby league for Gladstone Wallabies.
 He was one of seven Queensland juniors given scholarships by the London Broncos.

 Playing career

 Martin made his NRL debut for Melbourne Storm in Round 7 of the 1998 NRL season.
 He established himself as starting left centre inside winger Marcus Bai.
 He scored a try in the 1999 NRL Grand Final at Stadium Australia, with the Storm defeating St George Illawarra Dragons 20–18.
 Martin then travelled with Melbourne to contest the 2000 World Club Challenge against Super League Champions St Helens R.F.C.

 The veteran Australian signed a 12-month contract with Hull F.C. after being given special exemption from the overseas quota due to Crusaders' withdrawal from Super League at the end of the 2011 season.